Adding simple PubSub, part 1

 In general, the more we can split our code into simple modules, the better.
 We can treat them as black boxes.
 But then we will need a way for them to communicate.

-An excellent way is via an event bus
+An excellent way is via an event bus, or a publish-subscribe

 (PubSub) system.
 This is a tried-and-true design pattern.
 It has been